nboughton/yapa/README.md

-  details     Print details of a feed or episode help        Help about any command list        List loaded feeds mark        Mark episodes played or unplayed play        Play a feed, episode or range/set of episodes update      Update the store
+  details     Print details of a feed or episode help        Help about any command list        List loaded feeds mark        Mark toggles episodes played or unplayed play        Play a feed, episode or range/set of episodes update      Update the store